artifice-idustries/docs/artificer.md

 You can place the artificer executable anywhere you wish.
 If you put it in a directory that is part of your `PATH`, you can access it globally.

-After downloading artificer and changing your path to the parent of the downloaded file you can run this from terminal to move artificer to a directory that is in your path:
+After downloading artificer and changing your path to the parent of the downloaded executable you can run this from terminal to move artificer to a directory that is in your path:

 `mv artificer /usr/local/bin/artificer`